 Write your vision like an affirmation

-If you’re a fan of journaling, then I really think you should add this into your daily journaling.
+If you’re a fan of journaling, then I really think you should add this to your daily journaling.
 Just like how you wrote in the present tense for your journal entries, write your goals down like you’ve already accomplished them.

 Two of my big goals are becoming an author and a top-ranked podcast host.
-So, I begin everyday by writing “I am an author and a top-ranked podcast host” in my journal.
+So, I begin every day by writing “I am an author and a top-ranked podcast host” in my journal.